dbdarek/orcd-dbs/README.md

 To Restore database from full/inc backup(s)
 --------------------------------------------

-Create new directory where we can prepare the backup:

-# mkdir ./mariadb
+Create new directory where we can prepare the backup:  # mkdir ./mariadb

-Uncompress the latest full/base backup:
+uncompress the base backup:

-# pigz backup_base.gz -dc -p 2 | mbstream --directory=./mariadb -x --parallel=2
+$ pigz backup_base.gz -dc -p 2 | mbstream --directory=./mariadb -x --parallel=2  Sync the backup with changes contained in the InnoDB redo log

-Prepare it - sync the base backup with changes contained in the InnoDB redo log
+prepare it - sync the base backup with changes contained in the InnoDB redo log

-# mariabackup --prepare \
+$ mariabackup --prepare \
   --target-dir=./mariadb

-Apply the incremental changes to the full backup:
+apply the incremental changes to the base full backup:

-# mariabackup --prepare \
+$ mariabackup --prepare \
    --target-dir=./mariadb \
    --incremental-dir=/mariadb/bkp/full/inc/DAYTIME

-Use the mariabackup --copy-back option to copy the backup to data directory
+use the mariabackup --copy-back option to copy the backup to data directory

-# mariabackup --copy-back \
+$ mariabackup --copy-back \
    --target-dir=./mariadb

-Point-in-Time Recovery
+recover Point-in-Time
-Use Binary Logs to restore to desired point in time, apply binary logs in sequence
+use binary Logs to restore to desired point in time.

-# mysqlbinlog --start-position=START_POSITION binlog.000001 | mysql -u username -p
+$ mysqlbinlog --start-position=START_POSITION binlog.000001 | mysql -u username -p